ppvan/transformer-translator/README.md

 The model is trained to translate from English to Vietnamese on the [IWSLT 2015 dataset](https://sites.google.com/site/iwsltevaluation2015/mt-track?pli=1)

+Since limited GPU resources are available, I use pretrained BERT base as the encoder.

 ## Usage
 First, install the dependencies:
 ```